LeonAirRC/Jeti-Lua-Apps/Thermal Assist/README.md

 Example: 'Weighted vectors' vs 'Best subsequence'

 #### Switch
 This switch can be used to change the algorithm in flight.
-If no switch is assigned, the algorithm can be chosen manually.\
+If no switch is assigned, the algorithm can be chosen manually.
-Due to a bug in the Lua-api the app cannot detect if this switch was deleted/unassigned.
-Therefore the button **F(1): Clr** has to be used to clear the switch and allow manual algorithm selection.
-(The same applies to the [zoom](#zoom-switch).)

 #### Minimum sequence length
 The best point will not be calculated if the current number of gps points is lower than the minimum length.